Bend Insensitive Optical Fiber

 Bend insensitivity can be considered in terms of both the mechanical and optical performance of a fiber.

-In the case of a mechanically bend insensitive fiber, a reduced cladding such as 80µm or 50µm offers an improved coil lifetime *(see 80µm fiber entry)*.
+In the case of a mechanically bend insensitive fiber, a reduced cladding such as 80µm or 50µm offers an improved coil lifetime *(see Reduced Clad 80µm Fiber entry)*.

 In terms of optically bend insensitive fiber, this means that a fiber has been designed to mitigate the optical losses that are associated with tight bend radii.
-This can be achieved by two different approaches:
+This can be achieved by a few different approaches:

 1. Increased germanium content in the core (as indicated by an increased numerical aperture (NA)).